LCC-CIT/CS295N-CourseMaterials/Labs/Lab07/Lab7Instructions_CS295N.md

    (For example, if I have a User class that is part of my Review class, then, for this lab assignment, I just need to create IReviewRepository.)
 2. Create a "real" repository based on the interface above.
 3. Replace the code in your controller methods that uses your DB context with code that uses the repository.
-This will require adding dependency injection for your repository.
+This will require adding dependency injection for your repository to the Startup class.
-4. In your test project, write a fake repository
+4. In your test project, write a fake repository.
+(Alternatively, this could go in the web app project.)
-5. Add unit tests to tests for at least two of your controller methods.
+5. Add unit tests for at least three of your controller methods.